Ten Facts about Uranus

 Voyager 2 is the only spacecraft to have visited Uranus

 In 1986, the spacecraft Voyager 2 flew by Uranus.
 It sent back the first close-up images of the planet.
 Voyager 2 launched on 20th August 1977 on a mission to visit the outer planets.
 Prior to reaching Uranus, it had already been to Jupiter and Saturn and sent back stunning photos of both planets.
 It's quite likely that scientists would have been disappointed when they saw the featureless and bland images that Voyager 2 took of Uranus when it got there in 1986.
-Images from Voyager 2 also led to the discovery of 11 of its moons.
+Images from Voyager 2 also led to the discovery of 10 of its moons.
 After leaving Uranus, Voyager 2 visited Neptune in 1989.
-Voyager 2 is still operational at the distant edges of the Solar System.
+As of 2026, Voyager 2 is still operational at the distant edges of the Solar System.

 Uranus' pale blue colour is caused by methane in its atmosphere